 Tip: For around $11 USD, you can buy a small electronic pump to attach to the top of your bottle.
 This makes transferring the water much easier.
 A USB charger charges it and it is quite convenient.

-Drink Gatorade or purchase rehydration salts in a pharmacy.
-You will get dehydrated quickly with diarrhea.
+If you do get sick, drink Gatorade or purchase rehydration salts in a pharmacy.
+You will get dehydrated quickly if you have diarrhea.

 All of these items help with nausea, are easily digestible and can be eaten in small amounts.
 Pepto Bismol usually helps with stomach upset.
 You can also take Imodium for diarrhea.
-Remember to keep hydrated with an electrolyte enhanced drink such as Pedialyte, Gatorade or electrolyte water.
-You may even need to go to the doctor or hospital.
+If you find you are getting worse instead of better, you may even need to go to the doctor or hospital.

 If you are getting worse instead of better, visit a walk-in clinic or pharmacy.
 (Go to the Traveler’s Rolodex – See the opt-in below)